oracle-livelabs/security/iam-containers/oig/oig.md

 ## Task 8: Run the create domain script to generate domain related kubernetes artifacts

 1. Run the create domain script, specifying your inputs file and an output directory to store the generated artifacts.

-This may take about 6-7 minutes.
+  *Note: This may take about 6-7 minutes.*

 	```
 	<copy>./create-domain.sh -i create-domain-inputs.yaml -o output_oimcluster</copy>